orchestral/toolkit-docs/workbench.md

 # Introduction

-Workbench provides a set of configurable actions and commands to allow previewing, interacting and serving your Laravel's packages during development.
+Workbench provides a set of configurable actions and commands to allow previewing, interacting, and serving your Laravel packages during development.

-This component is accessible via `orchestra/testbench` without any further requirement.
+This component is accessible via `orchestra/testbench` without any further requirements.

 ## Installing